Get answers to your questions about producer responsibility on packaging

 No. Waste producing companies only have to pay for the handling of non-packaging waste.
 The manufacturer must pay for the part that is packaging.

 A packaging is registered in the producer responsibility by the company that first makes it available on the Danish market, with business as end user (producer).
-When the packaging becomes commercial waste, it is collected, e.g., by a private waste collector, who is compensated by the PRO (Producer Responsible Organisation).
+When the packaging becomes commercial waste, it is collected, e.g., by a private waste collector, who is compensated by the PRO (producer responsible organisation).

 Read more about waste treatment under producer responsibility here.